manijosev/sciprog_24/README.md

 ## Introduction
-Repository to Store Sciporg weekly assignments, part of the Scientific Porgramming course 24/25 - ACM40660
+Repository to Store Sciporg weekly assignments, part of the Scientific Programming course 24/25 - ACM40660

 ## Codeowners
 Maintained by Mani Jose